 NFTs are bad for the environment because they’re primarily built on the Ethereum blockchain.
 Ethereum currently uses an energy-intensive proof-of-work consensus mechanism for mining and securing the network.
 Creating, selling, bidding, and buying an NFT, therefore, uses energy and contributes to the network’s sizable carbon footprint.

-Ethereum will eventually update to a more efficient proof-of-stake system.
-However, while proof of stake will use 99.95% less energy, these changes could be years in the making.
+Ethereum will ultimately transition to a more efficient proof-of-stake system.
+However, although proof of stake will reduce energy consumption by 99.95%, these updates might take several years to complete.

 In the meantime, miners – the people who secure the Ethereum blockchain – should use renewable energy sources to reduce Ethereum’s carbon footprint.
 NFT buyers and sellers should also use Ethereum Layer 2 solutions to reduce the number of transactions on the blockchain.